Algotec/prlint/README.md

         # Optional
         with:
           cl-config: commitlint-cjs.config.cjs
+          useDescription: true # if to take into account the PR description of not, defaults to false
 ```
 The above action only check's out the current repository to fetch the commitlint configuration file.
 PNPM and node is used to install necessary dependencies, then config-conventional is used as a default config.